Engineering Compact Data Structures for Rank and Select Queries on Bit Vectors: Introduction and Related Work

 \section{Introduction and Related Work}

-Given a bit vector \textsf{B} of length \(n\) and \(\alpha\in\{0,1\}\), \emph{rank} and \emph{select} are two fundamental operations: \begin{description} \item[rank:] the rank operation gets a position as input and returns the number of ones (or zeros) up to a position in the bit vector, i.e., \item[select:] the select operation gets a rank as input and returns the leftmost position where the bit vector contains a one (or zero) that has the given rank, i.e., \end{description}
+Given a bit vector \textsf{B} of length \(n\) and \(\alpha\in\{0,1\}\), \emph{rank} and \emph{select} are defined as: \begin{description} \item[rank:] given \(i\in[0,n)\), rank returns the number of ones (or zeros) in \(\textsf{B}[0,i]\), i.e., \item[select:] given a rank \(i\), select returns the leftmost position where the bit vector contains a one (or zero) with rank \(i\), i.e., \end{description}

-Bit vectors are building blocks of many important compact and succinct data structures like wavelet trees \cite{FerraginaM2000FMIndex}, succinct graph representations (e.g., LOUDS \cite{Jacobson1989LOUDS}), and can also be used as a representation of monotonic sequences of integers (Elias-Fano \cite{Elias1974EliasFano,Fano1971EliasFano}) that supports predecessor queries.
-It should be noted that all of the applications mentioned above require rank and select queries on the bit vectors to be fully functional.
+Bit vectors are building blocks of many important compact and succinct data structures like wavelet trees \cite{FerraginaM2000FMIndex} that have applications in many compressed full-text indices (e.g., the FM-index~\cite{FerraginaM2000FMIndex} and \(r\)-index~\cite{GagieNP2020FullyFunctionalRIndex}; we point to the following surveys \cite{DinklageEFKL2021PracticalWaveletTrees,FerraginaGM2009MyriadWT,Makris2012WaveletSurvey,Navarro2014WaveletForAll} for more information on wavelet trees), succinct graph representations (e.g., LOUDS \cite{Jacobson1989LOUDS}), and can also be used as a representation of monotonic sequences of integers (e.g., Elias-Fano coding \cite{Elias1974EliasFano,Fano1971EliasFano}) that supports predecessor queries.
+It should be noted that all of the applications mentioned above require rank and/or select queries on bit vectors.

 Given a length-\(n\) bit vector, it is known how to solve rank and select queries in constant time using only \(n+o(n)\) bits of space~\cite{ClarkM1996Select,Jacobson1989LOUDS}.
 Here, the bit vector occupies \(n\) bits.
 The rank and select data structures require only \(o(n)\) additional bits.
 There also exist more precise results, when considering a length-\(n\) bit vector containing \(k\) ones, focusing on applications where the number of ones is small.
-Here, the currently best result (that does not explicitly store the bit vector) requires \(\lg\binom{n}{k}+\frac{n}{(\lg n/t)^t}+o(n)\) bits of space and can answer rank and select queries in \(O(t)\) time~\cite{Patrascu2008Succincter}.
+Currently, the best known result requires \(\lg\binom{n}{k}+\frac{n}{(\lg n/t)^t}+\tilde O(n^{3/4})\) bits of space and can answer rank and select queries in \(O(t)\) time~\cite{Patrascu2008Succincter} (by no explicitly storing the bit vector).